claw-project/claw-language-specification/README.md

 *CURRENTLY UNDER CONSTRUCTION* language will evolve under several iteration

+* **Iteration 1**: Define low-level block transformation
+* **Iteration 2 to n**: Refine the definition and try to abstract the transformations from iteration 1 for domain specific use cases

 This repository contains the draft of the directive language of the CLAW project